bitplane/bitplane.net/dev/python/ganban/pydoc/index.md

 class DateSelected(Message)
 ```

-Emitted when a date is selected.
+Emitted when a date is selected (None to clear).

 <a id="ganban.ui.cal.CalendarMenuItem"></a>